Know your audience: specializing grounded language models with listener subtraction: Results

 We find significantly-above-baseline zero-shot transfer, with increasing use of color on COCO as the speaker is trained on FMNIST (Figure \ref{fig:zeroshot}b).
 Furthermore, this specialization leads to meaningful differences in listener accuracies (Figure \ref{fig:zeroshot}a).
 This specialization transfer from FMNIST to COCO performs better (across all four metrics in Figure \ref{fig:zeroshot}) than baseline zero-shot approaches (the untuned captioning model), and on par with the best language prompt (see Section \ref{sec:prompting}).

 However, zero-shot behavior is far from perfect---the model loses some grounding relative to the experiments above.
-Zero-shot, the model strongly prefers ``red'' (Figure \ref{fig:zeroshot}c), using it in nearly twice as many captions as the COCO-trained speaker, including even some non-red images (e.g., giraffes).
-To improve generalization, we therefore trained on a richer colored version of FMNIST, where image hues are sampled randomly from 360 equally-spaced options (as opposed to the 8-hue cFMNIST used above) -- we refer to this dataset as cFMNISTmany.
+Zero-shot, the model strongly prefers ``red'' (Figure \ref{fig:zeroshot}c), using it in nearly twice as many captions as the COCO-trained speaker, including even some non-red images.
+We believe this may be due to the average ``color'' of the 8 colors we use for cFMNIST, in RGB, is 907080, indicating a slight red skew of the data.
+To improve generalization, we therefore trained on a richer, balanced colored version of FMNIST, where image hues are sampled randomly from 360 equally-spaced options (as opposed to the 8-hue cFMNIST used above) -- we refer to this dataset as cFMNISTmany.
 We find that this improves zero-shot transfer across all metrics, pushing it beyond the performance of the best explicit language prompt.
-Although this model has slightly increased ``red preference'', its usage of other colors is also significantly better than the 8-hue-trained speaker.
+Although this model still has slightly increased ``red preference'', its usage of other colors is also significantly better than the 8-hue-trained speaker.
 For example, in Figure \ref{fig:zeroshot}d, we see that the cFMNISTmany-trained speaker uses yellow in a similar percentage of captions as a COCO-trained speaker.
 A better captioning model, that was adapted on a more diverse set of images, would likely transfer even better.